-Option 4 Floating rate senior AAA European ABS
+Option 4 European AAA ABS

 This asset class is often overlooked by European insurers due to previously steep capital charges under Solvency II.
-However, the introduction of the EU's Simple, Transparent and Standardised (STS) securitisation framework means that some areas of ABS can potentially offer a comparable return on capital to corporate bonds.
-Regarding historical credit performance, we believe that no AAA European consumer ABS or residential mortgage-backed security (RMBS) to date has defaulted or suffered an impairment.
+However, the EU's new Simple, Transparent and Standardised (STS) securitisation framework means that some areas of ABS can potentially offer a comparable return on capital to corporate bonds.
+Regarding historical credit performance, no AAA European consumer ABS or residential mortgage-backed security (RMBS) to date has defaulted or suffered an impairment.